NicoSchiltz/JUST1EXT/README.md

-# 🔒 Just1 Password / Justin Maudepasse
+# 🔒 Just1 Password

-Chrome Extension to help you generate & manage your passwords without storing them !
+Just1 Password is a Chrome Extension to help you generate & manage your passwords without storing them !

 Download the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/empty-title/kadnpfobnjcfechkibldpapjgolgpcbn).